Published by David MacKenzie

-Here are a few good ones, all of which are picked from my new eBook: Golf State of Mind: Mental Game Tips and Drills to Master the Mental Game.
+Here are a few good ones, all of which are picked from my practice drills eBook, which has over 40 drills for all areas of the game.

 Aim of the game: To put Your Putting Under Pressure by having a consequence for missing